 NAS

-Any computer connected in a Local Area Network can be considered a NAS that can be used to share files or folders with other computers or users across the network.
-So a commercially available NAS will have an array of hard disks just like DAS and additionally, NAS unit will have its own processor and RAM it is just like a computer.
+Any computer connected to a Local Area Network can be considered a NAS that can be used to share files or folders with other computers or users across the network.
+So a commercially available NAS will have an array of hard disks just like DAS and additionally, the NAS unit will have its own processor and RAM which is just like a computer.

-Terastation 3210DN is a 4TB RAID ready NAS.
+Terastation 3210DN is a 4TB RAID-ready NAS.
 It is compatible with Windows and Mac.
-You can remotely access the files from multiple devices like Android phone, iPad, iPhone or windows phone through internet.
+You can remotely access the files from multiple devices like Android phones, iPad, iPhones, or windows phones through the internet.

 Another NAS example